orblivion/desert-atlas/README.md

 Sandstorm apps run in a restrictive, isolated container environment.
 No grain has access to any other grain without explicit user permission (via a popup in the UI), whether of the same or different apps.

 Sandstorm restricts the app's access to the kernel API, which adds security.
 The environment is also single-user (as in, Unix user), which makes running databases like Postgres very difficult.
 However sqlite tends to scale just fine on Sandstorm because each grain will rarely have more than a few users interacting with it.
 Sqlite also starts faster, which is good since grains start and stop often on Sandstorm.
-The standard "full OpenStreetMap stack" uses Postgres and Elasticsearch, so Share-A-Map uses some stripped-down alternatives.
+The standard "full OpenStreetMap stack" uses Postgres and Elasticsearch, so Desert Atlas uses some stripped-down alternatives.

 All of the grain's data ends up in one directory, making grain backups a simple matter of clicking a button in the UI to download a zip file.

 ### Connections and Access

 Each grain's url contains a randomly generated string, making it hard for attackers to guess.
 A user can share one of their grains with other users (or even non-users) via a share link that contains its own hard-to-guess string.
 Each share link is revokable, and has a permission level associated.
 While the permissions UI is built into Sandstorm, the app defines the permission levels and is responsible for implementing them.
-For instance Share-A-Map has separate permissions for downloading map data and editing bookmarks.
+For instance Desert Atlas has separate permissions for downloading map data and editing bookmarks.

 Inbound connections from the browser go through a proxy to handle authentication.
 It adds special headers to tell the app which Sandstorm user is making the request and what permissions they're supposed to have.

 Outbound network connections from the backend require explicit user permission (again via a popup) to prevent a malicious app from "phoning home".
-Share-A-Map makes use of this as users request to download map data for a given region.
+Desert Atlas makes use of this as users request to download map data for a given region.

 # Building